KERMAN UNIFIED SCHOOL DISTRICT

 - Follow-up inquiries to ensure that the conduct has stopped and there has been no retaliation

-For complaints involving retaliation or unlawful discrimination (such as discriminatory harassment, intimidation, or bullying), appropriate corrective actions that focus on a student offender may include, but are not limited to, the following:
+For complaints of retaliation or unlawful discrimination, harassment, intimidation, or bullying involving a student as the respondent, appropriate corrective actions that may be provided to the student include, but are not limited to, the following:

 - Transfer from a class or school as permitted by law